b-lukaszuk/RJ_BS_eng/contents/association.md

-diffs2)/length(v1)`) here we use the more fine tuned statistical formula that relies on degrees of freedom we met in @sec:compare_contin_data_one_samp_ttest (there we used `getDf` function, here we kind of use `getDf` on the number of fields that are represented by the points in @fig:ch07biomassCor).
+diffs2)/length(v1)`) here we use the more fine tuned statistical formula that relies on degrees of freedom we met in @sec:compare_contin_data_one_samp_ttest (there we used `getDf` function, here we kind of use `getDf` on the number of fields that are represented by the points in the Figure 27).

 Enough explanations, let's see how it works.
 First, a few possible associations that roughly take the following shapes on a graph: `/`, `\`, `|`, and `-`.